macaroot/Ballad/README.md

 at the top of the file.

 **.h**
-Headers are used only for declaring extern types.
+Headers are used only for declaring extern variables and types.
 Each variable and function includes a comment about its use and what source uses them.
 Every header is accompanied by a source which defines its declarations.

 **.c**
 Sources are named after the header that most influences them.